Bolsover Castle: Medieval

 The original castle was built by the Peverel family in the 12th century and became Crown property in 1155 when William Peverel the Younger died.
-The Ferrers family who were Earls of Derby laid claim to the Peveril property.
+The Ferrers family who were Earls of Derby laid claim to the Peverel property.

-When a group of barons led by King Henry II's sons – Henry the Young King, Geoffrey Duke of Brittany, and Prince Richard, later Richard the Lionheart – revolted against the king's rule, Henry spent £116 on building at the castles of Bolsover and Peveril in Derbyshire.
+When a group of barons led by King Henry II's sons – Henry the Young King, Geoffrey Duke of Brittany, and Prince Richard, later Richard the Lionheart – revolted against the King's rule, Henry spent £116 on building at the castles of Bolsover and Peveril in Derbyshire.
 The garrison was increased to a force led by 20 knights and was shared with the castles of Peveril and Nottingham during the revolt.
 King John ascended the throne in 1199 after his brother Richard's death.
-William de Ferrers maintained the claim of the Earls of Derby to the Peveril estates.
+William de Ferrers, 4th Earl of Derby maintained the claim of the Earls of Derby to the Peveril estates.
 He paid John 2000 marks for the lordship of the Peak, but the Crown retained possession of Bolsover and Peveril Castles.
 John finally gave them to Ferrers in 1216 to secure his support in the face of country-wide rebellion.
 However, the castellan Brian de Lisle refused to hand them over.
 Although Lisle and Ferrers were both John's supporters, John gave Ferrers permission to use force to take the castles.
 The situation was still chaotic when Henry III became king after his father's death in 1216.
 Bolsover fell to Ferrers' forces in 1217 after a siege.

 The castle was returned to crown control in 1223, at which point £33 was spent on repairing the damage the Earl of Derby had caused when capturing the castle six years earlier.
 Over the next 20 years, four towers were added, the keep was repaired, various parts of the curtain wall were repaired, and a kitchen and barn were built, all at a cost of £181.
 From 1290 onward, the castle and its surrounding manor were granted to a series of local farmers.
 Under their custodianship, the castle gradually fell into a state of disrepair.